Last Updated: June 7th, 2019

 Want a healthy gut?
 Well, chai tea can help with digestion.
 As you’ve seen in the chai tea ingredient list, ginger is one of the stars of the drink.
 And whenever ginger is in the mix, you can bet you’ll find some gut comfort.

-Beyond helping with circulation, ginger can aid in digestion by helping suppress feelings of nausea.
+Beyond helping with circulation, ginger can aid in digestion and potentially help with feelings of nausea.
 In the past, people have used ginger to help fight motion sickness or even help women feel better when they experience the nauseating upset stomach associated with pregnancy.4

 3. Love the Clove in Chai for Common Ache Relief